Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 macOS (Apple Silicon)

 Apple Silicon Macs can run the MLX backend natively for fast local TTS with no cloud API keys needed.
+Host STT workers use mlx-whisper when the MLX extra is installed.

 # 1. Install system deps